stephanie-K/practitioner-stories/_docs/SAtSD/intro.md

 - [A Scottish Approach to designing public services](https://resources.mygov.scot/37f87d5/designing-public-services-in-scotland/why-we-need-design-for-public-services-in-scotland/a-scottish-approach-to-design-for-public-services/) (mygov.scot resources)
 - [How to design services for and with users](/practitioner-stories/images/SAtSD/SAtSD.pdf) (PDF)

-> We called it the SAtSD because civil servants in Scottish Government had a philosophy called the Scottish Approach to Government', and I was trying to explain to them why design connected to how they thought. - Cat Macaulay
+> "We called it the SAtSD because civil servants in Scottish Government had a philosophy called the Scottish Approach to Government', and I was trying to explain to them why design connected to how they thought." - Cat Macaulay

 <hr class="big">